Wild Ghana: Journey into the Ashanti Kingdom

 Cycling, hiking and wildlife spotting in the Ankasa Reserve

 Enjoy a beautiful morning, waking up close to nature by this wonderful forest habitat.
-After breakfast you'll hop on a bike and cycle the relatively easy forest trails to reach the unique Bamboo Cathedral, located approximately 12km inside the forest.
+After breakfast you'll hop on a bike and cycle the relatively easy forest trails to reach the unique Bamboo Cathedral, located approximately 9km inside the forest.
 The morning is then dedicated to learning about the local flora and fauna with your rangers.
 Lunch will be back at the accommodation, where you can spend some time relaxing before heading out again in the afternoon to visit a remote village on the outskirts of the forest.
 This is the Ghana most visitors do not see – a community of mainly farmers living in homes made from the earth, who trade their produce at the local markets.
-If you prefer to be more active, your host can also arrange an afternoon biking excursion or a hike in the forest.
+If you prefer to be more active, you can also enjoy a hike in the forest.
 Enjoy a chilled evening listening to the sounds of nature back at your lodge, then get a good night's sleep as you'll leave Ankasa early tomorrow.

 Day 9